Restraining Order Attorney in San Francisco and the Bay Area

 You can petition for a domestic violence protective order if you are in a close romantic or familial relationship with someone who has abused you, or your child, or threatened such abuse.

 As opposed to civil harassment restraining orders, restraining orders in domestic violence cases are generally used when petitioning for a range of family members, such as:

 - Relatives, including children, step-children, and parents

-In domestic violence restraining orders, the standard of proof is the preponderance standard, under which the burden of proof is met when the petitioning party convinces the court that there is a greater than 50% chance that the claim is true.
+In domestic violence protective orders, the standard of proof is the preponderance standard, under which the burden of proof is met when the petitioning party convinces the court that there is a greater than 50% chance that the claim is true.
 Conversely, in civil harassment restraining orders, the standard of proof is “clear and convincing evidence”.
 It is important to choose an attorney who is seasoned in these important differences so that they can use the applicable facts to argue why the standard of proof has not been met.

 Elder Abuse Restraining Order

 You can petition for elder abuse restraining orders if you or someone you know, who is an elderly or dependent person, suffers from physical, financial, or emotional abuse or neglect.